Dom1L/GDSC23/README.md

 1. Install the necessary dependencies specified in the "Dependencies" section.
 2. Clone this repository.
 3. Make sure that the data folder is set up correctly.
-4. Navigate to the notebooks directory and read the Readme.
+4. Navigate to the notebooks directory and read the README.
 5. Decide which hyperparameters to use, whether to use a pretrained model, etc.
 6. Run the necessary notebooks including 04_run_training.